Assortment Optimization under the Decision Forest Model: Numerical Experiments with Synthetic Data

-We compare three different methods: the two-phase Benders method described in Section~\ref{subsec:benders_overall_approach}, using the \SplitMIO cut results (Section~\ref{subsec:benders_SplitMIO_relaxation} and Section~\ref{subsec:benders_SplitMIO_integer} of the ecompanion); the divide-and-conquer (D\&C) heuristic; and the direct solution approach, where we attempt to directly solve the full \SplitMIO formulation using Gurobi.
+We compare three different methods: the two-phase Benders method described in Section~\ref{subsec:benders_overall_approach}, using the \SplitMIO cut results (Section~\ref{subsec:benders_SplitMIO_relaxation} and Section~\ref{subsec:bender_integral_solutions}); the divide-and-conquer (D\&C) heuristic; and the direct solution approach, where we attempt to directly solve the full \SplitMIO formulation using Gurobi \citep{gurobi}.
 The D\&C heuristic is a type of local search heuristic proposed in the product line design literature (see \citealt{green1993conjoint}; see also \citealt{belloni2008optimizing}).
 In this heuristic, one iterates through the $b$ products currently in the assortment, and replaces a single product with the product outside of the assortment that leads to the highest improvement in the expected revenue; this process repeats until the assortment can no longer be improved.
 We choose the initial assortment uniformly at random from the collection of assortments of size $b$.
 For each instance, we repeat the D\&C heuristic 10 times, and retain the best solution.
 We do not impose a time limit on the D\&C heuristic.
-For the Benders approach, we do not impose a time limit on the LO phase, and impose a time limit of one hour on the integer phase.
-For the direct solution approach, we impose a time limit of two hours; this time limit was chosen as it exceeded the total solution time used by the Benders approach across all of the instances.
+For the Benders approach, we impose a time limit of one hour on the LO phase, and impose a time limit of one hour on the integer phase.
+For the direct solution approach, we impose a time limit of two hours, in order to be comparable to the Benders approach.